There are legal rights in place for consumers if a business closes down. Find out what they are and how they protect you and your money.

 Find out how Chargeback works.

-If you have an item that is faulty, you should check the warranty of guarantee that came with the item to get it fixed or replaced.
+If you have an item that is faulty, you should check the warranty or guarantee that came with the item to get it fixed or replaced.

-If you still have unused vouchers, they will count as credit owed by the retailer.
+If you have unused gift cards or vouchers, they will count as credit owed by the retailer.

 If the vouchers were a gift and the gift donor paid by credit or debit card, they can put in a claim for a refund using Section 75 or Chargeback.

-Most holidays are protected by ATOL or ABTA.
+Most package holidays are protected by ATOL or ABTA.

-Air Travel Organiser's Licence (ATOL) is a protection scheme run by the Government operated by the Civil Aviation Authority (CAA).
-It is specifically to protect people who fly.
+The Air Travel Organiser's Licence (ATOL) is a protection scheme run by the Civil Aviation Authority (CAA), which is a government body.
+It is specifically designed to protect people who fly.